ecotoneframework/php-ddd-cqrs-event-sourcing-symfony-laravel-ecotone/README.md

 # Playing with the demo

-Run `docker-compose up -d` to start all services.
+Run `docker-compose up -d` to start all services, and wait for them to start `docker-compose logs -f`.

 This Demo provides two integrated Applications.